-Gérard MESTRALLET, Chairman and Chief Executive Officer of ENGIE: Independent Director, President of the Nomination and Corporate Governance Committee, Member of the Compensation Committee.
+Gérard MESTRALLET, Chairman of the Board of ENGIE: Independent Director, President of the Nomination and Corporate Governance Committee, Member of the Compensation Committee.

-Michel CICUREL, Chairman of Michel Cicurel Consulting: Independent Director, Member of the Compensation Committee and the Nomination and Corporate Governance Committee.
+Juan Maria NIN GENOVA, Company Director: Independent Director, Member of the Risk Committee, Member of the Compensation Committee.

-France HOUSSAYE, Mass Affluent Market Manager in Rouen branch: Director elected by employees, Member of the Compensation Committee.
+France HOUSSAYE, Prescription and partnership Coordinator at the Rouen branch: Director elected by employees, Member of the Compensation Committee.

-The main missions of the Compensation Committee are defined in Section 3 on corporate governance of the 2016 Registration Document.
+The main missions of the Compensation Committee are defined in Section 3 on corporate governance of the 2018 Registration Document.

 The Compensation Committee reports its findings to the Board of Directors.
-It carries out the same tasks for the Group companies supervised by the French Prudential Supervisory Authority (hereinafter "ACPR") on a consolidated or subconsolidated basis.
+It carries out the same tasks for the Group companies supervised by the French Prudential Supervisory Authority (hereinafter "ACPR") on a consolidated or sub-consolidated basis.

-More specifically, the Compensation Committee met seven times during the remuneration review process spanning the period 2015 - 2016.
+More specifically, the Compensation Committee met seven times during the remuneration review process spanning the period 2017 - 2018.
 During these meetings, the Committee prepared the Board's decisions with respect to the following issues: